Homoaffectivity

 Homoaffectivity is a neologism describing expressions of affection and appreciation between individuals of the same sex.
 It refers to emotions and feelings that may occur between men or between women, without necessarily implying erotic (homoeroticism) or sexual (homosexuality) connotations.
 The term is used to distinguish same-sex interactions that carry different implications and contexts.
 Homoaffectivity has been studied and applied in various fields, including the social sciences — particularly psychology and sociology — as well as law, especially family law, literature studies and theology.

 Origin

 The first formal studies mentioning homoaffectivity appeared in the early 21st century in the context of analyzing same-sex behavior.

 Brazilian jurist and LGBT activist Maria Berenice Dias was the first to coin the term and apply it in the legal field, seeking to reduce the stigmatization of same-sex couples in Brazil who maintain stable and lasting emotional relationships.

-The related concept of homosociality is sometimes used for similar purposes, but refers to a broader scope, encompassing all types of interactions among LGBT people regardless of emotional content.
+The related concept of homosociality is sometimes used for similar purposes, but refers to a broader scope, encompassing all types of interactions among same-sex people, whether gay or straight, regardless of emotional content.